24/7 Emergency Line: (916) 937-8322

 Bail Determination

-Setting bail amount based on county schedule and circumstances
+Setting bail amount based on county bail schedule and offense severity

 Release Options (Hours 4–48)

-Depending on your situation, you may be released through several methods:
+Depending on your situation, you may be released through one of four methods:

 Release TypeRequirementsTypical Wait

-Own Recognizance (OR)First offense, ties to community4-12 hours
+Own Recognizance (OR)First offense, community ties, no priors4–12 hours

-Cash BailPay full bail amount2-6 hours after payment
+Cash BailPay full bail amount to court2–6 hours after payment

 Cite OutMinor offense, no aggravating factors4–8 hours

-Understanding that a California DUI triggers two separate cases is essential:
+Understanding that a California DUI triggers two entirely separate cases is essential for your defense strategy.
+Winning one does not automatically win the other.

 DMV Administrative Action